Tmpts21/wp-login-bruteforce/README.md

-# python-bruteforce
+# python-bruteforc 🔥🚀
-python Bruteforce login script for wordpress 🚀🐱‍💻
+python Bruteforce login script for wordpress 👻

 * -p = file path to password list file
-* -u = valid usernae
+* -u = valid username
 * -t = target address

 **target should should be look like this http://site.com/wp-login.php**